Azah - Highlights

-Azah is also one of the first companies in India to ensure that their pads meet approval of US FDA, one of the most reputed and strictest quality certification bodies in the world.
+- FDA approved - Azah is also one of the first companies in India to ensure that their pads meet approval of US FDA, one of the most reputed and strictest quality certification bodies in the world.

-Azah - Customer acquisition
+Azah - User acquisition

 It’s extremely hard to develop and design a product that you yourself can't use - Aquib

 While the company got its first set of customers from friends and family, the biggest factor that helped the company scale to 5,000 customers in a matter of 90 days has been an overwhelmingly positive word of mouth.